 To read the complete interview, please click here.

-Jack cordially invites you to check out the resources at this website.
+Patricia cordially invites you to check out the resources at these websites:

 * * *